FRM95/GeoHeat/README.md

 * Sign up [here][firmskeyurl] with your email.
 You should receive an API key to request FIRMS data.

-**Caution**: This key allows you to use GeoHeat services, keep it secret and do not share it with anyone.
+**Caution**: This key is essential to use GeoHeat services, keep it secure and do not share it with anyone.

 ### Accessing the platform